jon-jacky/home/design.md

    Some of these pages have changed their design so the comments here no longer apply.

+- <https://webb.page/> - All text, all in the same font (recalling early monochrome Mac) on many gray panels in narrow columns side-by-side, extending past the right edge of the screen.
+"Scroll vertically to scroll horizontally."
+When you scroll to the bottom of a column, the screen scrolls to the left, exposing new panels on the right.

 - <https://dfns.dyalog.com/n_sudoku.htm> - Sudoku in APL.
 Lots of information,
   absolutely no clutter.
 Entire page is nothing but text in a single precise sans-serif typewriter font, the same size and strength for everything: